Riminder/docs-api/hr-json/profile-objects/interest-object.md

 # Interest
-This object represents a interest.
+This object helps finding interesting and exciting things in the document.
+ It lists hobbies and interests detected in the document.

 ## The Interest Object